MDAnalysis/solvation-analysis/joss_paper/paper.md

 technical advice about MDAnalysis and Python development.
 Thank you to Google Summer of Code, the NSF GRFP Fellowship, and the US Department of Energy for funding.

-still need references for residence time & networking from jingyang

 # References